Jessica Cameron

 Jessica Cameron is a Canadian horror film actress, director, screenwriter, and producer.

 Early life

 Cameron was born in Owen Sound, Ontario where she graduated high school before moving to Toronto to study fashion at Ryerson University.
+She worked as a Fashion designer through, after taking an acting class, and being bitten hard by that bug.
+Cameron decided to make acting her full-time career.

 Career

 Cameron secured a job as a clothing designer in Ohio where she lived for a few years.
 After taking an acting class through her work, she was selected for a role in the movie The Dead Matter (2010) which was filmed in 2008.
 Cameron won the award for "Rising Movie Star" from the 2010 Golden Cobb Awards.
 Cameron co-starred in the Roger Corman produced SyFy Channel movie Camel Spiders (2011) and the remake Silent Night (2012) which starred veteran actor Malcolm McDowell.
 She acted in several independent productions in the Midwestern United States before making the move to Los Angeles to pursue acting full-time.